LeroySBN/leroysbn/README.md

 # `$ WHOAMI`

-Systems Engineering enthusiast who works at the intersection of technology and finance with academic and industry experience in statistics, risk, backend infrastructure, and digital products.
+Analyst and Systems Engineer who works at the intersection of technology and finance with academic and industry experience in statistics, risk, backend infrastructure, and digital products.

 ## Competencies and Technologies